azerupi/SOTAwatch-filter/README.md

 > **If you just want to take a look at the code it may be easier to just download the .zip file**

+## License

+This software and any derivative work may be redistributed as source code and or in binary form as long as it is NOT for commercial purpose.
+This includes selling but also making revenue on advertisements, etc.

+**For more details read the [license file](LICENSE.md)**

 --------------------

 ![SOTAwatch filter - filter page](/git_info/SOTAwatch_Filter_home.png)